IdkDwij/Termithon/README.md

 Inspired by: [This repo!](https://github.com/IdkDwij/Termithon)

-# READ ME FIRST IF CONCERNED ABOUT YOUR SECURITY
+# READ ME FIRST IF CONCERNED ABOUT YOUR SECURITY (FIXED IN v1.6)

 ### THIS Only applies to .zip releases (Dubbed as UNSAFE Edition)